Entosiphon

 Entosiphon is a genus of euglenids.
 It was described by Friedrich Stein in 1878.

 Description

 Entosiphon is a genus of phagotrophic euglenids, single-celled flagellates with two flagella characterized by a protein pellicle present beneath the cell membrane.
 In particular, Entosiphon cells are distinguished by a protrusible ingestion apparatus.
 Their pellicle is composed of twelve protein strips.

 Classification

 The genus Entosiphon was described by Friedrich Stein in 1878.
 It was established to transfer a species of Anisonema, A. sulcata, to a separate genus, which changed the original spelling of this species to E. sulcatum.
 A second species, E. oblongum, was described in 2016.
-The genus was placed in a separate family Entosiphonidae the same year.

 The evolutionary position of Entosiphon among euglenids is unstable, either branching with Hemiolia and Liburna or forming a separate branch, depending on the methods and datasets used.
 In all cases, it consistently branches among basal, non-flexible euglenids, outside of any major euglenid group.